IRAs, 401(k) plans, 403(b) plans or other retirement savings arrangements

 How: Simply ask the custodian or trustee of your account for a new beneficiary form, or check on your custodian's website for an on-line form.
 Use KQED's legal name, "KQED Inc.," and Taxpayer ID No., 94-1241309, if needed.

-Note: Except for IRAs, married individuals will need the written consent of their spouses to make gifts from retirement accounts.
+Note: In general, married individuals will need the written consent of their spouses to make gifts from retirement accounts.
 Check with your account manager.

 Please let us know your plans

 By informing KQED of your Legacy Gift, you help us ensure that your intentions are fulfilled and give us the chance to thank you for your generosity.
 To notify us of your plans, please complete our request for information form or contact us.

 A Word About Beneficiary Forms - Further considerations once you are ready to complete your forms

 KQED Coverage of Housing in the Bay Area